giocast/DistributedSystem-Project-PastaBot/README.md

 3) Recommendation based on preferences: identification and selection of pasta dishes of the menu which respect the provided conditions.
 Share with the user the name and image of the selected dish but also the ingredients and a friendly human-like recommendation.

 IMAGE-ORIENTED RECOMMENDATION STEPS:
-1) Stay tuned...
+1) User emotion acquisition (ask for user actial mood: Happy 😁, Neutral 😐, Sad ☹️, Angry 😡)
+2) Direct recommendation of a random dish of the menu.
+The user can accept it or ask for a similar dish or for a different one.
+3) If the user ask for a new dish, a similarity algorithm identify the most similar or most different dish based on the dish images
+4) Recommendation includes the name and image of the selected dish but also the ingredients and a friendly human-like recommendation.

 How to run
-- Create a bot directory
+- Create a bot directory and enter it
-- Run command pipenv install python-telegram-bot
+- Run command -> pipenv install python-telegram-bot
-- Run command pipenv run python pastaBot.py
+- Run command -> pipenv run python pastaBot.py (or botImaheSimilarity.py)
 - Search for the bot into Telegram app and start the conversation